salubaba10/FED-Student-Exercises/README.md

 When you have forked and cloned the repo delete all the text from lines 22 and up then change the info below to match your own.

-Also delete the .github folder as it's not needed.
+Also, delete the .github folder as it's not needed.

 ## My `git` doesn't work! 😭